 While backpacking Greece, I used a combination of hostels, Airbnb, apartments, and local guesthouses.
-Athens has a ton of great hostels, and it can be a great way to meet other travellers, but the islands tend to only have a couple options (if any at all).
-You can find double bed studios and apartments for as little as EUR 25 a day, so apartments and pensions are often a better option if you are backpacking Greece as a couple or group.
+You can find double-bed studios and apartments for as little as 25 EUR a day, so apartments and pensions are often a better option if you are visiting Greece as a couple or group.
 If you’re backpacking Greece solo, you’ll be better off chilling at a Graecian hostel.

-A lot of Pensions and local hotels do not like to put all their rooms online, so if you are not travelling during high season, you can figure out accommodation when you get there.
+A lot of pensions and local hotels do not like to put all their rooms online.
+If you are not travelling during high season, you can figure out accommodation when you get there.

-Otherwise, Couch Surfing is the cheapest way to go, and a great way to meet other travellers; however, some of the islands will not have much of a couch surfing scene.
+Otherwise, meeting and staying through Couchsurfing is the cheapest way to go, and a great way to meet other travellers.
+However, some of the islands will not have much of a couchsurfing scene.

 |Location:||Hostel:||Why we like it!|